makrai/notes/zhang14-word-sem-bayesn-tensor-factor-emnlp.md

 # 1 Introduction

 * word relatedness [whose] information does not lie in word distributions
-  * e.g. antonyms [vs] synonyms
+  * eg antonyms [vs] synonyms
     * distribution of antonymous words are close (Mohammad+ 2013)
     * [there are] differences (Scheible+ 2013)
 * In this work, we propose a Bayesian tensor factorization model (BPTF)
   * input is a set of word by word matrices, which may be sparse[,] as slices,
   * given any two words and any trained relatedness perspective, we can create or re-create the pair-wise word relatedness with regularization via per-perspective linear transformation
 * different perspectives
-  * e.g. LSA for topic relatedness ..., ISA relation and YAGO type
+  * eg LSA for topic relatedness, ISA relation and YAGO type
   * BPTF [can combine] the advantages [of] distributional models and lexicons
 * We evaluate our model on distinguishing synonyms and antonyms
-  * related works
-    (Lin & Zhao 03; Turney 08; Mohammad+ 08; Mohammad+ 13; Yih+ 12; Chang+ 13)
+  * Lin & Zhao 03; Turney 08; Mohammad+ 08; Mohammad+ 13; Yih+ 12; Chang+ 13
   * GRE antonym questions (Mohammad+ 2008) as a benchmark
-  * [method:] finding the most contrasting choice according to the created or recreated synonym / antonym word relatedness.
-The result achieves state-of-the-art performance
+  * [method:] finding the most contrasting choice according to the created or recreated synonym / antonym word relatedness
+  * The result achieves state-of-the-art performance

 # 2 Related work